- Snails and slugs are both gastropods.

-The slug and the snail are part of the gastropods mollusk species.
-The classification is a combination of Greek words gastros (stomach) and podos (feet).
+The slug and the snail are part of the Gastropoda class under the phylum Mollusca.
+The classification is a combination of the Greek words gastros (stomach) and podos (feet).
 In general, gastropods are aquatic.
 You’ll find snails and slugs on dry ground, though both creatures can certainly be in the water, even if for short periods.

 Both animals leave a trail of slime.
 It’s mucus that allows them to move along the ground.
 Either creature can lose moisture to dry soil, dehydrating them in harmful ways.
 The release of mucus prevents moisture loss.
 The substance also prevents cuts from sharp objects in the soil.